aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-project-online/_index.md

 - **How do I get the resource count?** Load each `Project` object and call `project.getResources().size()`.

 ## What is aspose tasks java?
-**aspose tasks java** is a developer‑focused library that abstracts the complexities of Microsoft Project’s file formats and Project Server REST APIs.
+**aspose tasks java** is a developer‑focused library that abstracts the complexities of Microsoft Project’s file formats and the Project Server REST API.
 It enables you to read, create, and modify project data directly from Java applications, making integration with existing enterprise systems straightforward.

 ## Why use aspose tasks java for reading MS Project Online?
 - **No manual HTTP handling** – the library takes care of authentication and REST calls.
 - **Strong type safety** – work with `Project`, `ProjectInfo`, and other POJOs instead of raw JSON.
 - **Cross‑platform** – runs on any JVM‑compatible environment.
 - **Rich feature set** – beyond reading, you can also update tasks, resources, and timelines.
+- **Internally leverages the Project Server REST API**, so you get a stable, supported communication layer.

 ## Prerequisites
 Before diving in, make sure you have: